 But what if I do want to monetize my video?

 To use a song without restrictions so that you can monetize your YouTube video, you need to get permission from the owner(s) and pay a fee.
 This can be a daunting and expensive task, so Lickd has built a system to make it easy and affordable.
 Lickd negotiates with artists and labels ahead of time so that you don’t have to, gets good rates, and allows you to use a song without restrictions.
 In other words, you can use a song and monetize your video without running into a copyright claim.
 What’s more, Lickd has a catalog of over 1 Million hit songs you can easily browse right now.
 You even get 25% off if you sign up now.
 So go ahead, grab some music for your next project, and get back to creating!

 Now you know all about how to know if a song is copyrighted

 That’s how to know if a song is copyrighted!
 We hope this article was helpful.
-Learn more by reading our expert guide on how to legally use copyrighted music on YouTube and how to avoid copyright claims on YouTube.
+Learn more by reading our expert guides on how to legally use copyrighted music on YouTube and how to avoid copyright claims on YouTube.